From the workshop bench - a behind-the-scenes look at some projects in development at AAE.

-The passive EQ loads the EQ driver and plays a serious role in the sound here - firstly due to the loading effect and secondly it emphasises certain harmonics, reduces other harmonics and gives a certain "character" to the sound.
+The passive EQ section loads the EQ driver and plays a serious role in the sound here - firstly due to the loading effect and secondly it emphasises certain harmonics, reduces others and gives a certain "character" to the sound.

 The EQ interacts with the stages before and after it.
 If you turn up the EQ DRIVE control and set both switches high to overdrive the EQ DRIVER, you can use the EQ to boost or attenuate harmonics that have been generated by this stage.

 Similarly you can make those two initial stages clean by the use of the control switches, and then use the EQ to shape the signal before it enters the following stages (ie DU, REV DRIVER etc), setting the gain(s) on these stages to overdrive one of more of them.

 The high signal solid state buffers that pick up the signal from the EQ also work at 400V.
 In order not to affect the signal, these circuits must never reach clipping point and are very transparent.